Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 • Deployment flexibility allows the system to meet your needs.

-• This will enable you to deliver automations to the users your organization needs.
+• This will enable you to deliver network services to the users your organization needs.

 • Regulatory or security concerns can be alleviated depending on deployment.